joshbeard/joshbeard.me-website/src/me.md

 ### Professional Life

 I was doing hobbyist stuff with servers and web apps in virtually all of my free time prior to getting a career doing it.
+I didn't go to college; in fact, I dropped out of high school and got a GED.
 I joined the Army and did some level of IT administration as part of my duties, but not so much traditional systems administration or development.
-I later worked for Apple doing support and loved any opportunity to use the UNIX underpinnings of their platform.
+I later worked for Apple doing support and loved any opportunity to use the UNIX/BSD side of their platform.

-I got my real professional "foot in the door" of systems administration at a school district several years ago.
+I got my formal start in systems administration at a school district several years ago, sort of forcing my way into it as an eager young man.
 At that point, I had already been running common services on Linux and FreeBSD for years for all sorts of things and had some coding experience - at least shell, PHP, and web stuff.
-In that role, I really honed my coding skills and gained experience with several types of services, particularly e-mail services, file services, LDAP, and HTTP.
+In that role, I really honed my coding skills (by sysadmin standards) and gained experience with several types of services, particularly e-mail services, file services, LDAP, and HTTP.
 There, I learned Puppet, configuration management, version control, and lots of other things, which launched me into a new phase of my career - 'DevOps'.

 ```ascii-art-right
     ______